An online learning approach to dynamic pricing and capacity sizing in service systems: GOLiQ for the Queue

 Following the algorithm framework outlined in Section \ref{subsec: algorithm outline}, we now develop a detailed gradient estimator $H_k$.
 Regarding the objective function in \eqref{eq:obj}, it suffices to construct estimators for the partial derivatives

-Following the infinitesimal perturbation analysis (IPA) approach (see, for example, \cite{Glasserman_1992}), we next show that the partial derivatives in \eqref{eq:partials} can be expressed in terms of the steady-state distributions $W_\infty(p,\mu)$ and $X_\infty(p,\mu)$ of the delay process $W_n$ and observed busy period process $X_n$, of which the dynamics are characterized by \eqref{eq:RecDelay}--\eqref{eq:RecBusyPeriod}.
+Following the \textit{infinitesimal perturbation analysis} (IPA) approach (see, for example, \cite{Glasserman_1992}), we next show that the partial derivatives in \eqref{eq:partials} can be expressed in terms of the steady-state distributions $W_\infty(p,\mu)$ and $X_\infty(p,\mu)$ of the waiting time process $W_n$ and observed busy period process $X_n$, of which the dynamics are characterized by \eqref{eq:RecDelay}--\eqref{eq:RecBusyPeriod}.